arpinum-oss/beastmaster/README.md

     > bst tame cool_project

+If the directory is a root directory containing projects, you can tame them all with `--root`:

+    > ls
+    cool_project crasy_stuff
+    > bst tame --root
+    cool_project is now tamed!
+    crasy_stuff is now tamed!

+The taming directory is the current one but you can override this with `--directory`:

+    > bst tame --directory=~/code/my_project

 Since they all look the same you can tag your projects to recognize them.
 Use `--tags=name1,name2` option when taming:

     > bst tame --tags=cat_related,java